Rovaniementie 3222 E, 99830 Saariselkä, Finland

 Morning!
 Waking up with a good amount of daylight from the glass roof and looking at the snowy trees.
 We had a great sleep, the beds were super comfortable and cosy.
 Why can’t our beds at home ever feel this way?

 We didn’t have to hurry as breakfast was until 10AM and check out was 12 noon which gave us a relaxing start and enough time to hang out in the cabin before we left.

 The resort offers on site guided activities.
-The common Lapland activities like Aurora trips, snowmobiling – good!
-We had no time for any but went to say hi to the reindeers there.
+The common Lapland activities like Aurora trips or snowmobiling are great!
+We had no time for any this time.

 Northern Lights Village Saariselkä

 A short, sweet stay.
 Highly recommended for couples!

 All photographs belong to Veganhaven Travel.
 If you would like to use them please contact me.

 *As a Booking.com affiliate, I earn a commission at no extra cost to you, if you book through our link.
 This goes to supporting the blog, Thank You!